medavox/tuki-nuwa/text/excess meanings.md

 wata
-    noun a flowing wet substance
+    a flowing wet substance
-    noun beverage, a liquid for drinking; beverage, drink, juice noun a liquid for washing; water
+    beverage, a liquid for drinking; beverage, drink, juice a liquid for washing; water
-    noun body fluid, a liquid that comes out of the body; blood, milk, saliva, semen, sweat, tears, urine noun body of water, an area covered with water; bay, strait, sea, lake, river, stream transitive verb to use telo on; to water, rinse, wash, wet describer having the characteristics or properties of telo; wet, liquid
+    bodily fluid, a liquid that comes out of the body; blood, milk, saliva, semen, sweat, tears, urine (pus?) body of water, an area covered with water; bay, strait, sea, lake, river, stream transitive verb to use telo on; to water, rinse, wash, wet describer having the characteristics or properties of telo; wet, liquid